turingschool/curriculum/source/topics/asynchronous_messaging_with_pubsub.markdown

 redis 127.0.0.1:6379> MONITOR
 {% endterminal %}

-* In one IRB session:
+### Start IRB Session "A"

+Open another tab in Terminal and start an IRB session:

 {% irb %}
 $ require 'redis'
 $ redis = Redis.new
 {% endirb %}

-Now open a second IRB session:
+### Start IRB Session "B"

+Open a third tab in Terminal, start another IRB session, and subscribe to the channel named `my_channel`:

 {% irb %}
 $ require 'redis'